 - a open and close disc tray(s)

-- b record
+- ${\boldsymbol{\mathsf{b}}} \ \ {\mathsf{record}}$

 - c play or pause

 - d stop

 - e skip to the previous track

-- ${f f}$ skip to the next track
+- f skip to the next track

-NOTE: The number, location, and labeling of buttons vary by keyboard model.
+NOTE: The number, location, and labelling of buttons vary by keyboard model.

-customizing the buttons
+customising the buttons

-You can customize some of the special buttons on the keyboard (select models only) to open different programs or files, or to connect to favorite Web sites:
+You can customise some of the special buttons on the keyboard (select models only) to open different programs or files, or to connect to favorite Web sites:

 - 1 Click Start on the taskbar.

 - 2 Choose Control Panel.

 - 3 Click Printers and Other Hardware, if it is present.

 - 4 Double-click Keyboard.

 - 5 On the Buttons tab, double-click the button you want to change.

 - 6 For the Button Configuration, click the down-arrow to the right of the list and choose the button capability, such as Simple web page with label.

 - 7 Enter a display label and the address information.
 For a Web page, enter the URL.

 - 8 Click OK.

 - 9 On the Buttons tab, click Apply.

-- 10 Repeat steps 5 through 9 for each button you want to customize.
+- 10 Repeat steps 5 through 9 for each button you want to customise.

 - 11 Click OK when you are done.